ashishrautela612/Garden-Landing-Page/README.md

-# Landing Page Template
+# Garden Design Planning Website Template

 ## Overview

-This is a simple landing page template for a website, designed using HTML and CSS.
-It includes a header with a logo and navigation menu, a main section with a subscription form and newsletter information, and an image section.
+This is a simple website template for garden design planning, designed using HTML and CSS.
+It includes a header with a logo and navigation menu, a main section with information about modern gardens and plants for homes, a section for shopping plants, a footer with a discount offer, and contact information.

 ## Features